rexrainbow/phaser3-rex-notes/docs/docs/ui-dialog.md

     - `space.choice` : Space between 2 choice-button game objects.
     - `space.action` : Space between 2 action-button game objects.
 - `name` : Set name of this dialog.
-- `x`, `y` : Position of this dialog object, it is valid when this dialog is the top object.
 - `width`, `height` : Minimum width, minimum height.

 ### Layout children